The Amazing Race (American TV series): The Race

-Teams are penalized for failing to complete these tasks as instructed or other rules of the race, generally thirty minutes plus any time gained for the infraction.
-Such penalties may be enforced while teams are racing, when they arrive at the Pit Stop, or at the start of the next leg.
+Teams are penalized for failing to complete these tasks as instructed or other rules of the race, generally thirty minutes plus any time gained for the infraction where they sit out (reference to timeout).
+Such penalties may be enforced while teams are racing when they arrive at the Pit Stop, or at the start of the next leg.

 The events of the race are generally edited and shown in chronological order, cutting between the actions of each team as they progress.
 More recent seasons have been edited to show split-screen footage of simultaneous actions or two or more different teams in the style of 24.
 Footage from the race is interspersed with commentary from the individual teams or members recorded after each leg to give more insight on the events being shown.
-The show helps to track the progress of racers through a leg by providing frequent on-screen information identifying teams and their placement.
+The show helps track racers' progress through a leg by providing frequent on-screen information identifying teams and their placement.

 Series overview

-A total of 699 contestants have competed in the show's 34 seasons.
+A total of 805 contestants have competed in the show's 38 seasons.